Pre-Painted Galvanized/Aluzinc Steel Coil with Best Quality in Any Color in China

 Usually within thirty working days after receiving buyer’s advance payment or LC.
 We will arrange the factory manufacturing as soon as possible.
 The cargo readiness usually takes 15-25 days, but the shipment will depend on the vessel situation.

-Q: What are the advantages of using galvanized steel coils?
+- Q: What are the environmental benefits of using steel coils?

 Send your message to us